 The concept isn’t new — it was originally proposed in the 1950s, and then reappeared in the 90s using tattoo guns without ink to treat post-surgical scars.
 But improvements in the microneedling technique and equipment have made this one of the most popular non-invasive cosmetic treatments we offer at Miami Plastic Surgery®.

 What Is Microneedling?

-A secondary benefit of microneedling is that it enables your Miami Plastic Surgery® Medical Aesthetician to apply various topical gels, serums, or creams (depending on what’s best for your skin type), and they can efficiently penetrate through the epidermis through the hundreds of tiny punctures.
+You can also combine microneedling with other skin care treatments for greater effectiveness.
+After you complete the microneedling process, our Miami Plastic Surgery® Medical Aesthetician can apply various topical gels, serums or creams (depending on what’s best for your skin type), which will efficiently penetrate through the epidermis.
 This further improves the outer layer and health of the skin.

 Who Is an Ideal Candidate for Microneedling?

-A better question is “Who isn’t a great candidate for microneedling?”
-Everyone short of an 18-year-old can use more collagen, coupled with the skin’s healing mechanisms.
-That’s what microneedling provides.
+A better question is, “Who isn’t a great candidate for microneedling?”
+Microneedling's numerous skin health benefits make it a great treatment for just about anyone.
 So, if you want to improve your skin, microneedling is a great way to do it.

 What Skin Issues Can Be Improved with Microneedling?